-The center seeks to address systemic barriers that impede Native/Indigenous communities from designing high-quality, culture- and language-rich, early childhood development programming for Native children, families, and communities.
-The center relies on Indigenous research and knowledge generation as a foundational component toward achieving racial equity in early learning and care systems.
+The collaborative seeks to address systemic barriers that impede Native/Indigenous communities from designing high-quality, culture- and language-rich, early childhood development programming for Native children, families, and communities.
+The collaborative relies on Indigenous research and knowledge generation as a foundational component toward achieving racial equity in early learning and care systems.

 To create phases of development and systems approach on a continuum starting with pre-natal through adolescence.
 To steward significant support (financial and data knowledge resources) to address gaps and silos in the work of Native/Indigenous early childhood development at a national level.